Skip to Main Content

 The FVRCP vaccine should be administered to kittens beginning at six to eight weeks of age, with boosters given every three to four weeks until they are about 16-20 weeks old.
 After the initial series, a booster is recommended one year later.
 Following this, adult cats typically receive the FVRCP vaccine every three years, though some veterinarians might recommend annual vaccinations depending on the cat’s health status and lifestyle.

-Understanding FVRCP Cat Vaccine Costs
+Understanding the Cost of the FVRCP Cat Vaccine

 The cost of the FVRCP cat vaccine can vary depending on several factors, including the veterinary clinic, geographical location, and whether the vaccine is part of a broader wellness package.
 Cat owners can expect to pay between $20 and $50 per dose.
 Some clinics offer discounts for multiple vaccinations or wellness plans that include the FVRCP vaccine as part of comprehensive health care for your pet.
 For a more accurate price, it's better to contact your vet.